bfscheve/CDNlab/projects/index.md

 why teens make certain kinds of choices.
 We currently focus on two categories of teen choice behavior.
 First, we care about evaluating and refining popular scientific models of adolescent risk-taking, especially in ecologically relevant contexts (e.g., substance use, driving behavior).
-Second, we are curious about how teens’ social decision preferences involving known others (e.g., how do they navigate choices that outcomes for multiple known others, sometimes in conflicting ways?). **Dr. Guassi Moreira is accepting students and trainees who are interested in this line of work.**
+Second, we are broadly curious about teens’ social decision preferences involving known others (e.g., how do they navigate choices that carry outcomes for multiple known others, sometimes in conflicting ways?). **Dr. Guassi Moreira is accepting students and trainees who are interested in this line of work.**

 # Emotion and Emotion Regulation